tanjimahmedpranto/project-moovit/system/README.md

 ### Testing
 We will be using Jest for unit testing and JMeter for executing performance testing as part of our testing procedures.
+#### Endpoint testing
+Endpoints can be tested by running `python endpoint_test.py` from the tests directory.
+This script will run various tests against the system and check if the results equals the expected result.
+Bearer tokens do not expire.
+Make sure all tests succeed before mergin with master.

 ### Technologies
 | Name      | Function               |   Link |